AbibFatima/Mini-PCL-Compiler/README.md

 ## Step 1 : LEXICAL ANALYSIS ( Analyse lexicale )

 Elle consiste à :
-- Déterminer toutes les entités           **we are going to focus on this part first**
+- Déterminer toutes les entités &emsp; &emsp; &emsp;  **we are going to focus on this part first**
-- Construire la table des symboles        **this one will be treated later on**
+- Construire la table des symboles &emsp; &emsp;       **this one will be treated later on**

 Les entités représentent les mots clés, les identificateurs, les constantes, espaces...

-1. We create a .l file that is separated in 3 parts with '%%' :
+1. We create a .l file that is separated in 3 parts with ``%%`` :
-   -the 1st part (pré-code C): (in '%{' '%}') holds all C libraries used in this script, -the 2nd part  : les définitions des expressions réguliéres, -the 3rd part : les régles de traductions,
+   * First part (pre-code C): (in ``%{ %}``) holds all C libraries used in this script,
+   * Second part  : les définitions des expressions réguliéres (definitions of regular expressions),
+   * Third part : les régles de traductions,
-   -the 4th part (additional, used only in this Analysis to check if the script works correctly.
+   * Fourth part (additional, used only in this Analysis to check if the script works correctly.
 We'll change its emplacement after to the .y file) : contains the MAIN function.

-### The First part : the libraries used are
+### The First part : Pre-Code C
+the libraries used are

 <code> #include <stdio.h> </code> : used when calling the function printf

 <code> #include <stdlib.h> </code> : used when calling the functions fopen and fclose in MAIN

-### The Second part :  Some exemples to see how "les expressions réguliéres" are written to help
-                define "les entités lexicales" :
+### The Second part :  Regular Expressions
+Some exemples to see how "les expressions réguliéres" are written to help define "les entités lexicales" :

 <pre>
 <code>